Guidance from the CDCN Scientific Advisory Board members on COVID-19 vaccination for Castleman disease patients

 This letter is not the official policy of the CDCN or the members of its Scientific Advisory Board, but it is the best advice we have to give at this time.
 We have been receiving countless telephone calls and emails from worried parents and other loved ones.

-There are several types of vaccines that are in development for COVID-19.
-It is almost certain that none will have large populations of patients with Castleman disease (CD) participating in the early clinical trials or that any data in this patient population will be reported.
+There are three COVID-19 vaccines currently available in the US and several others available around the world and in development for COVID-19.
+None of these vaccines have been studied in large populations of patients with Castleman disease (CD).
 Thus, clinicians and CD patients must rely on extrapolating from what is known about each vaccine technology to make recommendations about vaccine safety and use in patients with CD.

-There is no evidence that CD patients are more vulnerable to infections than the general population, except for HHV-8-associated MCD and for CD patients who are being actively treated with steroids, immune modulators, biologics such as antibodies, or chemotherapy.
+CD patients may be more vulnerable to infections than the general population, especially those with HHV-8-associated MCD, and for CD patients who are being actively treated with steroids, immune modulators, biologics such as antibodies, or chemotherapy.
 The guidance from the Scientific Advisory Board for the CDCN is that all CD patients consult with their medical teams about their eligibility for vaccination against COVID-19 and receive a vaccine as soon as they are eligible if their medical providers believe it is safe.

 To the extent that patients with CD have a choice as to the type of vaccine they can receive, the following principles should be considered: